BernardoTomelleri/phylab/readtex.md

 Phy lab
 =======
-A Python module for basic data analysis and curve fitting for Physics laboratory students.
+A Python package for basic data analysis and curve fitting for Physics laboratory students.

 ## Philosophy behind this
 Because this was written by someone starting to learn about experimental Physics